Maher2ger/mata/notes.md

 - moongose-unique-validator: we use this package to add some validation logic to moongose
 - jws (jsonwebtoken): a package to generate sessions for our single web application.
 Since we can not use the traditional cookies and session with SPA
+- localStorage: is a storage managed by the browser and is accessible via javascript.